 Clayton County Trails

-Located at Motor Mill are two trails; one is on the north side of the Turkey River while the other is on the south side.
-Both are relatively short in length and offer good views from atop the rolling limestone bluffs, with the opportunity to see bald eagles, pileated woodpeckers and deer.
+Motor Mill is divided into two units; one is on the north side of the Turkey River while the other is on the south side.
+Each unit contains roughly 1.5 miles of moderately difficult trail, offering good views from atop the wooded limestone bluffs and prairie, with the opportunity to see bald eagles, pileated woodpeckers and deer.

 Pony Hollow Trail